Marshall Sahlins: Work

 Sahlins is known for theorizing the interaction of structure and agency, his critiques of reductive theories of human nature (economic and biological, in particular), and his demonstrations of the power that culture has to shape people's perceptions and actions.
 Although his focus has been the entire Pacific, Sahlins has done most of his research in Fiji (especially the island of Moala) and Hawaii.

-"The world's most 'primitive' people have few possessions, but they are not poor.
-Poverty is not a certain small amount of goods, nor is it just a relation between means and ends; above all it is a relation between people.
-Poverty is a social status.
-As such it is the invention of civilization.
-It has grown with civilization, at once as an invidious distinction between classes and more importantly as a tributary relation."